Latency/AsyncTask/README.md

 Also, that the language has Reflection built-in so we can drill down to many layers and pull out information used for dynamic / RT calling conventions.

 <a name="introduction"><h2>Introduction</h2></a>
-This article provides an application programming interface (API) which allows you to wrap delegates for asynchronous invocation supporting TTL/timeout, callbacks for OnCompleted, OnTimeout, & OnCancellation requisitions.
+This article provides an application programming interface (API) which allows one to wrap processes for asynchronous invocation supporting deadlock protection, timeout, cancellation, TTL, and parametric polymorphic MVC design by convention.

+Callback support for OnCompleted, OnTimeout, OnExit, OnProgressChanged, OnRunning, & OnCancellation delegates.

 It was compiled with C# v6.0 as an extension library and supplying an application driver and test suite for viewing and testing the build.